lewie9021/hacker-news-latest/README.md

 Lee Byron, the author of a library called [Immutable](https://github.com/facebook/immutable-js), gave an [outstanding presentation](https://www.youtube.com/watch?v=I7IdS-PbEgI) at React Conf earlier this year.
 The talk was largely around the advantages of immutability and the problems it tries to solve.
 He later explains how it can improve the performance of React using the shouldComponentUpdate lifecycle hook.

-One of the reasons immutability is so powerful is because making mutations produce new references.
-This makes comparing state changes trivial, as only cheap reference checks are required as opposed to expensive deep comparison checks (often referred to as dirty checking).
+One of the reasons immutability is so powerful is because mutations produce new references.
+It makes comparing state changes trivial, as only cheap reference checks are required as opposed to expensive deep comparison checks (often referred to as dirty checking).

 Implementing undo functionality becomes remarkably easy with immutability.
 After a mutation is made, the new reference can be stored in a 'history' array.
 When the user hits undo, we apply the penultimate item in the array to reveal the previous state.
 Thanks to [structural sharing](https://en.wikipedia.org/wiki/Persistent_data_structure), this isn't as memory intensive as you might think.
 Where mutable structures would require a deep clone for each state change, immutable structures can make guarantees about the data.
-In particular, it knows the data can not be directly changed, therefore it tries to make use of as much of the last state as possible.
+In particular, it knows the data can not be directly changed, therefore it tries to make use of as much of the previous data structure as possible.

 As it turns out, immutability is an integral part of Redux.
 It's how the store determines if a change has been made by a reducer.